Themira nigricornis

 Collection method

-Specimens were collected using an experimental setting with consisting of domestic pig carcass in advanced decomposition stage, with visiting located around the of the carcass.
+Specimens were collected using an experimental setting with consisting of domestic pig carcass in advanced decomposition stage, with visiting located around the segment of the carcass.

 Tags